joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/linked-lists/lesson-notes/README.md

 </details>

+How would you approach inserting in the middle of the linked list?

 #### Delete

 Let's delete a node with a specific key.

-Let's write some pseudo code.
+First, let's write some pseudo code.
 How would we go about writing a delete method for the linked list?

 - use similar logic to search for the matching key, keep count how many nodes we go through
 - store the found node